Burhan3737/6pm-CLone/README.md

 # 6pm Clone
-Clone of the 6pm website sign-up and log-in pages.
+Clone of the 6pm website's sign-up and log-in pages.